Suiah98/Chocolatey-Menu/README.md

     - S. Exit the menu.

 ## 🔗 Sample Applications List
-In the provided script, applications like "googlechrome" and "vscode" are merely examples.
-Feel free to extend, replace, or customize this list according to your requirements.
-Add more apps to the $global:apps list in the script as needed.
+In the provided script, applications like "googlechrome" and "vscode" are mere examples.
+Feel free to expand, replace or customize this list to your needs.
+Add more apps to the $global:apps list in the script as needed, you can check the list of apps in [Chocolatey Packages](https://community.chocolatey.org/packages)